Tele 5: Austrian feed

-An Austrian feed of Tele5 started broadcasting on 1 May 2012.
-It simulcasts the German channel's programming with the addition of local advertisements.
-It also includes promotions for the Austrian channel ATV.
-ATV also acts as the advertising sales representative.
+An Austrian feed of Tele5 started broadcasting on May 1, 2012.
+It is a simulcast of the main channel with localised advertising, handled by the Austrian channel ATV which acts as the advertising sales representative; in turn ATV airs promotions for the latter.

 HD feed

-Since 19 October 2011 Tele 5 broadcasts in HD on HD+, a satellite television platform owned by SES-Astra.
+Since October 19, 2011, Tele 5 broadcasts in HD on HD+, a satellite television platform owned by SES-Astra.
 Like most channels in Europe broadcasting in HD, its SD feed is a downscaled version of its main high-definition programming.
 Tele5 HD is also distributed in Vodafone and Telekom Entertain.